malmeloo/radicale3-ldap-auth/README.md

 # What is this?
 This is an authentication plugin for Radicale 3.
 It adds an LDAP authentication backend which can be used for authenticating users against an LDAP server.

 Use the `2-final` git tag for Radicale 2 support.

 It works with OpenLDAP https://github.com/osixia/docker-openldap and LightLDAP https://github.com/lldap/lldap/

+I edited this plugin thanks to https://github.com/nitnelave, the Owner of LLDAP.

+You can find a complete docker-compose example at https://github.com/shroomify-it/docker-deploy_radicale-agendav-lldap

 # Working radicale config example with OPENLDAP, with comments
 You will need to set a few options inside your radicale config file.
 Example: